FriendsOfSymfony/FOSElasticaBundle/doc/indexes.md

   information on the ExpressionLanguage component and its capabilities see its [documentation](http://symfony.com/doc/current/components/expression_language/index.html)

-In all cases, the callback should return a true or false, with true indicating it will be indexed, and a false indicating the object should not be indexed, or should be removed from the index if we are running an update.
+In all cases, the callback should return a boolean, with `true` indicating it will be indexed, and `false` indicating the object should not be indexed, or should be removed from the index if we are running an update.

 Provider Configuration